 My net worth could have taken less of a beating if I used all of tax money, but to play it save I left a good chunk on my checking account for later use.
 It’s why you won’t see it anywhere in this overview and only in my SR.

 Besides the tax deduction, I received 100k EUR for the apartment.
 It’s already transferred to the notary since the sales agreement stipulated this was needed before I could sign.

-In the overview below, you see this implemented.
+In the overview below, you see this in table form.
 I’ll probably adjust my portfolio view later, but for now, this will do.
-This split does give the perverse effect that my total worth declined by an extra 25,625 EUR -next to the loss incurred by the market- or the amount I already put in the apartment myself but yeah, it’s just on paper and I’m not a bookkeeper so this is what I could come up.
+This split gives the extra perverse effect that my total worth declined by an extra 25,625 EUR -next to the loss incurred by the market- or the amount I already put in the apartment myself, but yeah, it’s just on paper and I’m not a bookkeeper so this is what I could come up.
 Do enlighten me if you know a better way of handling this.
 Maybe a balance sheet?